awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-eks-cluster-kubernetesnetworkconfig.md

 ## Properties<a name="aws-properties-eks-cluster-kubernetesnetworkconfig-properties"></a>

 `IpFamily`  <a name="cfn-eks-cluster-kubernetesnetworkconfig-ipfamily"></a>
-Specify which IP family is used to assign Kubernetes Pod and Service IP addresses\.
+Specify which IP family is used to assign Kubernetes pod and service IP addresses\.
 If you don't specify a value, `ipv4` is used by default\.
 You can only specify an IP family when you create a cluster and can't change this value once the cluster is created\.
 If you specify `ipv6`, the VPC and subnets that you specify for cluster creation must have both IPv4 and IPv6 CIDR blocks assigned to them\.
+You can't specify `ipv6` for clusters in China Regions\.
 You can only specify `ipv6` for 1\.21 and later clusters that use version 1\.10\.1 or later of the Amazon VPC CNI add\-on\.
-If you specify `ipv6`, then ensure that your VPC meets the requirements listed in the considerations listed in [Assigning IPv6 addresses to Pods and Services](https://docs.aws.amazon.com/eks/latest/userguide/cni-ipv6.html) in the Amazon EKS User Guide\.
-Kubernetes assigns Services IPv6 addresses from the unique local address range \(fc00::/7\)\.
+If you specify `ipv6`, then ensure that your VPC meets the requirements listed in the considerations listed in [Assigning IPv6 addresses to pods and services](https://docs.aws.amazon.com/eks/latest/userguide/cni-ipv6.html) in the Amazon EKS User Guide\.
+Kubernetes assigns services IPv6 addresses from the unique local address range \(fc00::/7\)\.
 You can't specify a custom IPv6 CIDR block\.
 Pod addresses are assigned from the subnet's IPv6 CIDR\.
 *Required*: No
 *Type*: String
 *Allowed values*: `ipv4 | ipv6`